Support

 Groups

 Our peer support groups will be led by bereavement specialist therapists alongside volunteers that have gone through similar bereavements in the past.
 The sessions will be offered weekly and will always be free to attend.
-We will start with offering online sessions, and in-person sessions in London and will then roll out in-person across the UK, based on demand.
+We will start with offering online sessions, and in-person sessions in London and will then roll out in-person sessions across the UK, based on demand.

 We are currently looking for bereavement specialist therapists and volunteers that are interested in helping out running these sessions.
 If this is you, please get in contact on the email address below.
 Similarly, if you are interested in attending sessions once they are launched in March, please get in contact.

-The Bobby:
+Ask Bobby:

 Find local community